n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 The `blwf` feature replaces below-base-consonant glyphs with any special forms.
 Bengali includes two below-base consonant forms.
-"Ra,Halant" in a non-cluster-initial position takes on the "Raphala" form; "Ba,Halant" takes on the "Baphala" form.
+"Ra,Halant" in a non-syllable-initial position takes on the "Raphala" form; "Ba,Halant" takes on the "Baphala" form.

 Because Bengali incorporates the `BLWF_MODE_PRE_AND_POST` shaping